elixir-cloud-aai/elixir-aai-guidelines/guidelines.md

   rights and make them accountable for their consumption of resources;
 - Client credentials to enable proper access management of the API calls.

-The three approaches can be used together; a single access token can have the OAuth2 scopes to manage delegation of resource access and the necessary OpenID scopes that enable the relying service to fetch user’s attributes from OP’s userinfo endpoint.
+The three approaches can be used together; an access token can have the OAuth2 scopes to manage delegation of resource access and the necessary OpenID scopes that enable the relying service to fetch user’s attributes from OP’s userinfo endpoint.
 The Message sequence chart 3 below presents how these